-On 23 January 2009 the Metropolitan Police commemorated the murder on duty of PC William Tyler, 31, and of schoolboy Ralph Joscelyne, 10, shot dead by terrorists.
-The headlines: 'Shooting Outrage', 'Terrorists Run Amok', 'Two Persons Murdered, Seventeen Wounded' sound all too horribly familiar today but incredibly come from a century ago.
+On January 23, 2009, the Metropolitan Police commemorated the murder of PC William Tyler, 31, while he was on duty and of schoolboy Ralph Joscelyne, 10, shot dead by terrorists.
+The headlines: Shooting Outrage, Terrorists Run Amok, Two Persons Murdered, Seventeen Wounded sound all too horribly familiar today but incredibly relate back to the murder of PC Tyler a century ago.

-On 23 January 1909, two foreign anarchists carried out an armed robbery in Tottenham; indiscriminately firing automatic weapons they hijacked public transport and private vehicles pursued by both police and public.
+On January 23, 1909, two foreign anarchists carried out an armed robbery in Tottenham; indiscriminately firing automatic weapons as they hijacked public transport and private vehicles pursued by both police and public.
 During a chase lasting over two hours, 200 rounds were fired before the gunmen were cornered and, as armed police moved in, committed suicide.

-The bravery of PC Tyler and others led directly to the first and only Royal Warranted UK Police Medal for acts of gallantry: the King's Police Medal (KPM).
+The bravery of PC Tyler and others led directly to the first and only Royal Warranted UK Police Medal for acts of gallantry, the King's Police Medal (KPM).
 The first awards went to three officers involved, although not PC Tyler.

-PC Tyler's Memorial

-The first posthumous awards came after members of the same terrorist organisation gunned down five unarmed City of London Police Officers, on 16 December 1910, at Houndsditch, killing three and culminating in the infamous Sidney Street Siege, where the suspects again chose death before surrender.

-The KPM awarded to the murdered officers, Sergeant Charles Tucker, 46, Sergeant Robert Bentley, 36, and Constable Walter Choat, 34, was officially announced in the London Gazette on 2 January 1911, just 17 days later.

-So nothing really changes - except one remarkable aspect: the time taken to recognise an officer's courage, from 17 days a century ago to 6 years now.
-This delay in the recognition of Stephen Oake's undeniable courage, coming after the highest honour of a George Cross was denied and amidst controversy as to whether he should receive any award at all, seems inexcusable.
-But before we rush to judgement we should examine the history of gallantry awards and how they are granted.
+The first posthumous awards came after members of the same terrorist organisation gunned down five unarmed City of London Police Officers, on December 16, 1910, at Houndsditch, killing three and culminating in the infamous Sidney Street Siege, where the suspects again chose death before surrender.
+The KPM was awarded to the murdered officers, Sgt Charles Tucker, 46, Sgt Robert Bentley, 36, and PC Walter Choat, 34, and officially announced in the London Gazette on January 2, 1911, just 17 days later.
+So nothing really changes - except one remarkable aspect: the time taken to recognise an officer's courage, from 17 days a century ago to six years now.

-History of Awards

-Posthumous gallantry awards to the police have always been rare.
-In the last 100 years there have been only 70 posthumous awards to UK officers, arising out of 64 incidents.

-King's Police Medal for Gallantry
+King's Police Medal